gjcooper/dodoc/template_contract.md

 7. Integration/Modification — This document and any exhibits or attachments hereto embody the entire Agreement of the parties with respect to the subject matter hereof and supersede and cancel all previous negotiations, agreements or commitments by the parties, whether oral or written.
 This Agreement may not be released, canceled, abandoned, amended or modified in any manner except by an instrument in writing duly signed by each of the parties hereto.

 8. Disputes – The parties agree that prior to bringing any legal action upon any dispute or controversy between the parties arising under or in connection with this Agreement (“Dispute”) they will attempt to settle such matter through good faith negotiations.
-Failing such efforts, the parties agree and consent to exclusive venue and jurisdiction in the Provincial and Federal courts of [PROVINCE], Canada, and each party waives any defense of inconvenient forum in connection with such proceedings.
+Failing such efforts, the parties agree and consent to exclusive venue and jurisdiction in the State and Federal courts of {state}, {jurisdiction}, and each party waives any defense of inconvenient forum in connection with such proceedings.
 The parties acknowledge and agree that the foregoing shall not prevent a party hereto from seeking or obtaining injunctive, preliminary or provisional relief to enforce a party’s rights or to prevent immediate or irreparable harm to a party, including but not limited to the rights set forth in Sections 6 and 7 of this Agreement.

 9. Counterparts – This Agreement may be executed in any number of counterparts, each of which shall be deemed to be an original and all of which taken together shall constitute one agreement.
 To evidence the fact that it has executed this Agreement, a party may send a copy of its executed counterpart to the other party by electronic transmission and the signature transmitted by such transmission shall be deemed to be that party’s original signature for all purposes.